Edward-Bakker/CsharpExamples/ReadMe.md

 In the end you should have a multitude of projects containing one or more examples regarding the discussed C# topics.

-# What examples are available
+## What examples are available
 The following examples are available:
 - Asynchronous progamming with tasks
 - Delegates and how to use them
 - Object Oriented Programming
 - Inheritance
-- The LinkedList datastructure (in a baisc form)
+- The LinkedList datastructure (in a basic form)

 ## Contributing
 We highly recommend every student to contribute examples or improvements to this repository.
 If you wish to do so, fork and clone the repository and add your changes in a new branch.
 Then make a pull request explaining what your contribution is.
 The website [OSSWatch](http://oss-watch.ac.uk/resources/pullrequest) has a nice common workflow that you could use.